 I’ve been writing since I was a young girl.
 I was born in Virginia, but I have lived all over the country.
-I earned my MFA in Creative Writing from Indiana University, where I was encouraged to embrace my voice and heritage, working with writers like Crystal Wilkinson and Samrat Upadhyay.
-Immediately after graduate school, I stopped writing for many years; simply lived, intuitively knowing I would return to my writing at another point in my life.
+I earned my MFA in Creative Writing from Indiana University, where I was encouraged to embrace my voice, working with writers like Crystal Wilkinson and Samrat Upadhyay.
+After graduate school, I stopped writing for many years; simply lived, intuitively knowing I would return to my writing at another point in my life.
 During this “hiatus” time, I worked in various teaching jobs, including teaching military students on Navy frigates and teaching high school students in Detroit.
 I currently work at a community college in North Carolina.

-As a sensitive, quiet soul, I always found comfort in language for expression and healing.
-My writing is my first and deepest love.
-My poems explore health, family, spirituality, and black womanhood and can be found in numerous literary journals.
-Recently, I was awarded the 2023 2nd Ephemera Good Contrivance Farm Writing Residency and was a semifinalist in the 2024 Philadelphia Stories National Poetry Prize.
+As an artsy, quiet soul, I always found comfort in language for expression and healing.
+My poems explore health, family, spirituality, and Black womanhood and can be found in numerous literary journals.
+Recently, I was awarded the Ephemera Good Contrivance Farm Writing Residency and was a semifinalist in the 2024 Philadelphia Stories National Poetry Prize.
 I have also been involved with the Rockvale Writers’ Colony in College Grove, Tennessee.

 Most days, I can be found hiking, reading, and holding sacred space for myself, family, friends, and ancestors.
 I see myself as an emerging poet who is always learning and just now starting to spread my wings.
-I am currently working on my first collection of poetry tentatively titled, “Mid-July,” as well as a collection of short stories.
+I am currently working on my first collection of poetry tentatively titled, “Mid-July.”

 Publications